mirego/trikot/README.md

 - Create a kotlix.serializable class
 - Create a DeserializableHttpRequestPublisher with the serializer in parameter.

+## DeserializableHttpRequestPublisher
+If there is no need to parse the body of the response, use this publisher instead.
+Only errors will be handled.

 ```kotlin
 @Serializable
 data class Foo(val bar: String)